howaboutudance/house-calendar-api/README.md

 ## Purpose

-house_calendar_events is a the microservice to wrap and abstract the event db postgres database.
+house-calendar-events is a microservice to wrap and abstract the event db postgres database.
 It handles basic CRUD interaction with Event and Locations.
 It is part of a wider House Calendar web application.

 There are two python packages that lead to two containers:
-- house_calendar_event
+- house_calendar_events
     - A microservice containing wrapping the event database
-- house_calendar_event_init
+- house_calendar_events_init
     - Setups and configures the alembic models inside a postgres database

 ## Endpoints